-The 20 Best Online Web Design and Development Bachelors Degree Programs
+The 20 Best Online Web Design and Development Bachelors Degree Programs for 2017-2018

 According to the U.S. Bureau of Labor Statistics, web developers have some of the best job prospects in the country: employment is predicted to grow 27% through 2024, adding 40,000 jobs, which is significantly faster than average.
 In fact, about three times faster.
 Pay is solid, too.
 The median salary for web developers is just below $70k per year, and experienced high-level developers can expect to make six-figures.
 Another benefit is flexibility.
 One in seven developers is self-employed, meaning developers choose what they work on, and when they want to work.
 Still, for those prefer a more stable, predictable workflow (with employment benefits), there are plenty of salaried positions across nearly all industries.

 Below, we’ve included the top online bachelor options for Web Development and Design (and included some Graphic Design programs, as well).
 While a bachelor’s isn’t required to enter the field, it does give applicants a leg up and provides a rigorous, systemized curriculum that includes an extensive programming background.
 Recently, many of these programs have moved to online delivery for students’ convenience; given the subject, it’s proven a successful fit.
+Some of the colleges listed below are recognized for their overall online program offerings as seen on our ranking of the best colleges online.

 - Affordability (.3): The estimated average total cost of attending the program.